aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 simple flow cluster creation/scaleu/deletion across multiple Cloudstack API endpoints:

 * create a management+workload cluster spanning multiple Cloudstack API endpoints
+* scale up the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
-* scale the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
+* scale down the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
 * delete cluster

 ## Other approaches explored